akruszewski/gibl/manuscript/chapter3.md

 Now that we have equipped ourselves with the ability to write computer programs, we will introduce ourselves to the components (or the data structures) of what makes a cryptocurrency.

+TODO: Might use some procedures that we haven't introduced but we will introduce them as we go through the code.
+For additional help you can use Racket's manuals.

 ## 3.1. `wallet.rkt`

 We will start with the most basic data structure - a wallet.